-The main reason to study firms is drawn from theory: if disasters are not just a simple one-time shock to capital and they cause long-term economic damage, then they must be affecting investment behavior in the economy.
+.

-We aim to establish a set of empirical facts about how disaster recovery manifests at the firm level, and to interpret the economic and policy implications of these facts through the lens of macroeconomic models of firm dynamics and business cycle recoveries.
+We aim to establish a set of empirical facts about how disaster recovery manifests at the firm-level, and to interpret the economic and policy implications of these facts through the lens of macroeconomic models of firm dynamics and business cycle recoveries.
 For instance, we plan to analyze how disasters affect firm entry and exit, within-firm labor productivity, allocative efficiency across firms and industries, the composition of entering and exiting firms, and the innovative investment decisions of surviving firms.
 Do the losses during disasters and subsequent recovery trajectories differ across larger or smaller firms, more or less productive firms, more or less labor or capital-intensive firms, or firms in different industries?
 Do the effects of disasters differ across countries by level of income, by experience with a given disaster type, or by size of the country?

-A key feature of this question is the global scope of the impacts of disasters, with over half of the countries in the world affected by severe earthquakes or tropical cyclones.
+Earthquakes and tropical cyclones affect around half of the countries in the world, making this a truly global research question.
+The level of economic destruction that they cause, in addition to the modeling advances in the social sciences made by the research team make them ideal candidates to answer this question.
+Out of approximately 200 countries, 101 are affected by tropical cyclones and 41 are affected by severe earthquakes (over 4.5 on the Richter scale). .
 This project uses several decades of global exogenous natural hazard data at high spatial resolutions for earthquake shaking and hurricane wind speeds, introduced into the economics literature by the PI and one of the collaborators on this project (Lackner), to calculate firm-level hazard exposure.
 Earthquake data consists of the universe of global relevant ground-shaking for almost 5 decades at about 1km spatial resolutions from Lackner (2018).
 This level of detail is unprecedented, and will allow us to look beyond merely Richter Scale measures of single events and examine the considerable spatial heterogeneity in damage that an earthquake is known to cause.
 Hurricane wind exposures are at a 0.1° by 0.1° global grid from Hsiang and Jina (2014) and extreme rainfall from the European Centre for Medium-range Weather Forecasting reanalysis of hourly rainfall data at 0.25° by 0.25° resolution.
 This will give us insight into two more disaster categories (flooding and tropical cyclones) that likely have different post-disaster dynamics than earthquakes.
 For firm data, in addition to manufacturing and service firm micro-data for 17 countries collected and assembled by one of the project researchers (Nath, 2020), we will also use manufacturing census data from 11 countries from Grover, Medvedev, & Olafsen (2019), and services census data from 20 countries from Nayyar, Hallward-Driemeier, and Davis (2021).